-Rob obtained his PhD with Prof. D. E. De Vos (KU Leuven) in 2011.
-Afterwards he moved to the US, to work in the group of Prof. J. R. Long at UC Berkeley.
+Rob obtained his PhD at KU Leuven in 2011.
+Afterwards he moved to the US, to work at UC Berkeley.
 Since Oct 2014, he is active as a research professor (BOF-ZAP) at KU Leuven.

 His main research interests are: porous materials, crystal engineering, thin films, new materials for microelectronics, 3D printing.

 Dmitry’s research focuses on solvent-free fabrication of thin films made of micro- and mesoporous metal-organic frameworks (MOFs).
-In particular, he concentrates on the use of vapor phase conversion of inorganic precursors.
-The rich chemistry of MOFs allows for fine-tuning of the properties of the resulting films, which makes them promising for microelectronics and gas separation.
+In particular, he concentrates on the use of vapor phase conversion of inorganic precursors to enable integration in microelectronics and gas separation.

 Elif's work is on the use of inkjet-based methods to optimize supported catalysts, with a special focus on materials based on ceramic supports.
-Apart from new experimental techniques, she will develop a method for the interpretation of the results through simulation studies.
+Apart from new experimental techniques, she is developing a method for the interpretation of the results through simulation studies.

 Part of the team from January 2017 to September 2017

-James research interest was in the fabrication of membranes for gas separation processes using metal-organic frameworks (MOFs).
-These porous materials have the potential to offer improved separations, with lower energy requirements than traditional thermal-based separations (such as distillation or cryogenic separations).
-When he was at Leuven, James developed ultra-thin membranes using the novel MOF-CVD technique pioneered with the research group, tested them for gas separations in collaboration with Prof. Ivo Vankelecom.
+James' research interest revolved around the fabrication of membranes for gas separation processes using metal-organic frameworks (MOFs).
+When he was in Leuven, James developed ultra-thin membranes using the novel MOF-CVD technique pioneered within the research group, tested them for gas separations in collaboration with Prof. Ivo Vankelecom.